panchengl/yolov4_prune/README.md

     I want to duplicate the yolo algorithm based on my own ideas, and structed prune yolo use pytorch, if you agree with my work, thank u to give me a star to support

+20201209 updates:

+    add prune code ,finetune code,  knowledge distill code.240Mb

+    paper: Learning Efficient Convolutional Networks through Network Slimming

+    reference code: https://github.com/tanluren/yolov3-channel-and-layer-pruning  (in this project, yolov4 voc dataset map only 0.83, but my project best map is 0.87 )

+    how to prune: see ths last in readme.md

+    next stage: i will use dynamic prune yolov4 and commit code

 voc datasets:

                         map                        size